Chardonnay

 Wine Styles & Tasting Notes

-Chardonnay is cherished by grape growers, winemakers and consumers alike for its ability to express the terroir or sense of place from where it came from.
-This means no two bottles of Chardonnay taste alike.
+Chardonnay is cherished by growers, winemakers, and consumers alike for its ability to express terroir—the sense of place from which it originates.
+This is particularly evident in France, where regional differences define the style of the wine, meaning no two expressions taste exactly the same.

 Food Pairings